 , whose decision is final.

-(4) At the discretion of the appropriate vice-president or designee, an accumulation of traffic violations by a student may be cause for disciplinary action, pursuant to chapter 132Q-30
+(4) At the discretion of the chief administration officer or designee, an accumulation of traffic violations by a student may be cause for disciplinary action, pursuant to chapter 132Q-30

 WAC.
 In the case of students, failure to pay fines shall be grounds for the college, in addition to disciplinary action, to deny admission to CCS, registration, official transcripts, graduation or other administrative action.
 Failure to pay fines may result in the refusal to issue a permit.